UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 **Structured Data**

 + Structured data follows a predefined data model called a schema.
-+ Schema on write: by using structured data we commit to a predefined schema.
-Business requirements change over time, commiting to a predefined schema may be too restrictive.
++ Schema on write: we commit to a predefined schema using structured data.
+Business requirements change over time, and committing to a predefined schema may be too restrictive.
 + Data warehouse: a repository for structured data.

 :::